timini/maxSerial/README.txt

 *Install RXTXserial.dll (32bit) into C:\Program Files (x86)\Cycling '74\Max 5.0\support
 *Install RXTXcomm.jar into C:\Program Files (x86)\Cycling '74\Max 5.0\java\lib

+*HINT leave rxtxSerial.dll in . dir as its picked up and used by your IDE

 *Add dmx external to max classpath Loader (max.java.config.txt):

   ; add /Users/topher/myclasses to the dynamic classpath of MXJClassLoader ;